 - The power and network infrastructure at GCC are adequate for their needs.
 Network usage is monitored and kept at no more than 75 percent of capacity.
 The wireless network is open, although MIS is investigating security solutions to require sign-in to access wireless.
-Wireless access points are available around the campus; however, there is no full coverage.
-At times students will create ad hoc networks to extend coverage, causing some confusion for other students.
-For effective support of distance education, wireless access should be stable and expanded to all areas of the campus. - A number of challenges prevent the MIS department from effectively supporting distance education:
+Wireless access points are available around the campus, however there is not full coverage.
+At time students will create ad hoc networks to extend coverage, causing some confusion for other students.
+For effective support of distance education, wireless access should be stable and expanded to all areas of the campus. - A number of challenges prevent the MIS department from effectively supporting distance education: - Lack of in-house technical hardware/UNIX/LINUX operating system support.
+This may be partially resolved with the new position MIS is presently interviewing for; however, there is likely to be a steep learning curve with Moodle and UNIX/LINUX as well as server virtualization. - Presently there is no real-time backup in place for disaster recovery, failover, or redirection.
+Uptime is not guaranteed.